 - 1/2 head broccoli, roughly chopped/ about 2 cups chopped broccoli

-Add the olive oil to another medium sauce pan.
+- Add the olive oil to another medium sauce pan.
 Warm on a medium heat.
 When the oil is hot add the chopped onion and sauté for about 3 minutes until it begins to soften.
+Add the garlic and sauté another minute.

 How to make this even easier: